-- Right-click on the selected object(s), then select Arrange from the context menu and one of the available options. - Click on the triangle ▼ to the right of Arrange on the Standard toolbar to open the Position subtoolbar (Figure 126) and select one of the available tools. - Click one of the arrangement tools on the Line and Filling toolbar. - Click on Shape > Arrange on the Menu bar and select an arrangement option. - Use the Arrange tools in Position and Size panel in the Properties deck on the Sidebar. - Use a keyboard shortcut available for each arrange option.
+- Click on the triangle ▼ to the right of Arrange on the Standard toolbar to open the Position subtoolbar (Figure 125) and select one of the available tools. - Click one of the arrangement tools on the Line and Filling toolbar. - Click on Shape > Arrange on the Menu bar and select an arrangement option. - Use the Arrange tools in Position and Size panel in the Properties deck on the Sidebar. - Use a keyboard shortcut available for each arrange option.